-The morning soak instigates nearly unavoidable inspiration!
-Sometimes I deliberately shut the gates (#52) in the hope of cognitive stillness.
-However, that can often have just the opposite effect, i.e., existence and nothing [movement and stillness] give birth to one another (#2).
-Still, what rushes in never disappoints.
+The bath brings about nearly unavoidable insights.
+Indeed, sometimes I deliberately Squeeze exchange, shut the gates, as chapter 52 puts it, in the hope of cognitive stillness.
+Yet, that often has the opposite effect, as chapter 2 describes Existence and nothing [movement and stillness] give birth to one another.
+No wonder life can be so tricky to figure out.

-Taking a hot bath first thing in the morning is a rare practice, which accounts for its secret effect.
-John Cleese’s talk on creativity (Google: John Cleese on Creativity) speaks to this in a charming way.
-The creativity promoting factors he talks about are present in the morning bath experience.
+Taking a hot bath first thing in the morning is a culturally rare practice that comes with valuable benefits.
+John Cleese’s talk on creativity (google [John Cleese on Creativity]) speaks to this in a charming way.
+The creativity promoting factors he talks about are present in this morning bath experience.
 For example:

 ♦ You are taking a relaxing hot bath soon after spending hours sleeping.
 This allows the eternal moment of sleep to blend with the awake mind.

 ♦ You are not doing anything but soaking; not soaping (2), not washing, not shaving, nothing—just being.

 ♦ You are setting aside a time and space for an essential moment, like a daily prayer or meditation, except that there is no cognitive or physical requirement other than simply soaking.

 This morning offered a typical example of the process.
 A friend was over last night who is obsessed with an offshoot of the Paleolithic diet (3).
 Just thinking the word “obsession” launched me into pondering it.
 Why do we get obsessed?
 Thought immediately began rummaging through memories, science, experience, human history, stumbling to find the best hypothesis it could.
 Even so, it isn’t the hypotheses that have value; they fall as rain drops on the window of my mind.
 No, the discovery process is what fascinates me.
 I love following curiosity’s scent.
 Ironically, that feels like it could be an obsession.
 Is it?